33+ Best Fun Things to Do in Kansas City with Kids

-Ages – Great for all ages, depending on show.
-Some are geared towards adults & others are great for children!
+Ages – Great for all ages, depending on the show.
+Some are geared toward adults & others are great for children!

-Price – varies by show, tickets as low as $14. `
+Price – varies by show, tickets are as low as $15. `

 Pro Tip – Start your day at River Market and take the Streetcar to Power & Light to avoid congested traffic.

-Mesner Puppet Theater is a non-profit professional puppet theater is located in the downtown area at 31st & Troost and aims to stir creative imagination through classic, folk, and contemporary plays for children and adults.
+What If Puppet Theater is a non-profit professional puppet theater is located in the downtown area at 39th St. and aims to stir creative imagination through classic, folk, and contemporary plays for children and adults.
 These exciting performances are so unique and fun.
-Their list of upcoming performances is available on their website and extends into next year.
-The engaging shows provide fun & cheap things to do in Kansas City with kids.
+They’ve recently changed the name of the theater and shows are now traveling to your locations.
+You can book one via their website.

 > Zip KC